Empirical Game-Theoretic Analysis for Mean Field Games: Experimental Results

-We test the performance of iterative EGTA in the 1-D beach bar problem with various configurations, which are determined by the Cartesian product of $|X|=10, 50, 100$ and $T=10,20,30$, denoted by 1-D(number of states, time horizon).
-We plot the regret curves of iterative EGTA against FP \cite{perrin2020fictitious} with respect to EGTA iterations in Figure~\ref{fig:1d first}-\ref{fig:1d last}, assuming the best response computation is the most costly part\footnote{We discuss the reasonableness of this assumption and the performance of iterative EGTA with respect to running time in Section~\ref{sec: limitations}.}.
-Moreover, since the game size enables exact best response calculation and strategy evaluation given a fixed initialization, the regret curves are deterministic in the plots.
+We test the performance of iterative EGTA in the 1-D beach bar problem with various configurations, which are determined by the Cartesian product of $|X|\in\{10, 50, 100\}$ and $T\in\{10,20,30\}$, denoted by 1-D($|X|$, $T$).
+In Figure~\ref{fig:1d first}-\ref{fig:1d last}, we plot the regret curves of iterative EGTA (with FP and RD as subroutines respectively) against directly applying FP to MFGs \citep{perrin2020fictitious}, where x-axis being the EGTA iterations.
+Since the game size supports exact best response calculation and exact strategy evaluation given a fixed initialization and parameters of the randomness of the environment (i.e., the simulator is noiseless), the regret curves can be exactly computed and hence no error bar is reported in the plots.

-From Figure~\ref{fig:1d first}-\ref{fig:1d last}, we observe that the performance of iterative EGTA dominates FP in all instances.
-Moreover, as the instance becomes complex (i.e., with more states and longer horizon), the performance gap between iterative EGTA and FP becomes larger.